Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.Rooms/README.md

 var validFrom = DateTimeOffset.UtcNow;
 var validUntil = validFrom.AddDays(1);
-InvitedRoomParticipant participant1 = new InvitedRoomParticipant(communicationUser1); // If role is not provided, then it is set as Attendee by default
+RoomParticipant participant1 = new RoomParticipant(communicationUser1); // If role is not provided, then it is set as Attendee by default
-InvitedRoomParticipant participant2 = new InvitedRoomParticipant(communicationUser2) { Role = ParticipantRole.Presenter};
+RoomParticipant participant2 = new RoomParticipant(communicationUser2) { Role = ParticipantRole.Presenter};
-List<InvitedRoomParticipant> invitedParticipants = new List<InvitedRoomParticipant>
+List<RoomParticipant> invitedParticipants = new List<RoomParticipant>
 {
     participant1,
     participant2